quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part34_24.2_Task_Assig.md

 **Base Case:** For one job, it is trivially true since only one server will be used in both LWL and M/G/k.

 **Inductive Step:**
-Assume that for \( n \) jobs, each job is served by the same server in both systems.
-We need to show that adding a new job (job \( n+1 \)) maintains this property.
+Assume that for $n $ jobs, each job is served by the same server in both systems.
+We need to show that adding a new job (job$n+1$) maintains this property.

 - In LWL, when a new job arrives, it will be added to the wait list of the same server as the previous job if possible.
 - In M/G/k, each job follows its service sequence independently.
 However, under identical conditions and tied resolution, both systems treat jobs identically.

-By induction, this holds for all \( n \) jobs, ensuring that each job is served by the same server in both LWL and M/G/k.
+By induction, this holds for all $n$ jobs, ensuring that each job is served by the same server in both LWL and M/G/k.
 ??x
 ---